Norred Law provides full patent prosecution services to the Dallas Fort Worth area, the state of Texas and the U.S.

 After a Final Rejection, an applicant can abandon the effort, file a Request for Continued Examination (RCE), or appeal the rejection.
 Applicants making money on their invention will tend to file an RCE, which gives the applicant essentially two more opportunities to convince the Patent Office to give them a Notice of Allowance, at the cost between an office action response and a new filing.
 Applicants not making money tend to abandon the endeavor.
 Appeals are more rare, and cost more.

 When the Patent Office issues a Notice of Allowance, the applicant has two months to pay an Issue Fee.
-There is often some clean up on the drawings or claims.
+There is often a need to formalize a drawing or minor changes in the claims to satisfy the Patent Office.
 The total is usually less than $1000 to complete the process.

-There are few things more enjoyable that occur in our office than presenting a new patent to a new inventor.
-Let us help you protect your patent and enjoy that experience!
-We're at 817-704-3984, and waiting for your call.
+At Norred Law – we think there are few things more enjoyable that occur in our office – than presenting a new patent to a new inventor!